 It is a practice that you need to cultivate long term for it to be useful against anxiety.
 While normal people could meditate anytime without much difficulty, people who are having anxiety issues need to create the right condition to meditate.
 And the right condition is the mind being calmed and relax to a certain extent before you start meditating.

 It’s like solving a short term problem in order to build a long-term solution.

 I find it hard to relax mentally if my body is tensed with stress.
 I normally do a full body stretching, plank, and sit-ups just to get some sweat out.
 It’s a common knowledge that working out produce dopamine in our brain that lifts our mood.

 There are also studies that suggest people who exercise regularly have less risk of suffering from anxiety issues.
 It is not really surprising as exercising actually reduces cortisol, a stress hormone in our system.

 The question is how long should we workout to see a reduction in anxiety symptoms.
 Psychologists suggested that 10 minutes of working out may produce the result of a longer 45 minutes session.

-Taking shower is also known to provide a relaxing effect to our body.
+Taking a shower is also known to provide a relaxing effect on our body.
 I’ve seen articles that suggest either a cold bath or a warm shower.
 If you’re undecided on what actually works, here’s the answer.